What goes in to an SGN Tree at Spring Grove Nursery?

 After planting season wraps up, we begin crafting our trees with respect to their natural beauty.
 As we have mentioned, growing is as much an art as it is a science.
 Pruning requires a keen eye and prudent timing to ensure a well-structured habit.
 Depending on the tree species, some of our trees get a personal “touch” over 70 times in our nursery during their 3-10 year growing phase.

-Part of our vision at Spring Grove Nursery is to maintain a level of quality and control over what we grow.
+Part of our vision at Spring Grove Nursery is to maintain a level of quality and control over what we grow – eyes to the acre as we like to call it.
 By keeping our nursery a manageable size, we can give each tree the attention it deserves.
 In addition to pruning, we retain a consulting service to regularly inspect our stock for pests & diseases.
 We are licensed by the Illinois Department of Agriculture and committed to growing healthy trees for our customers.

 Harvesting SGN Trees